3D Importer

 - No Rig

-By default, the 3D Importer attempts to select the most appropriate setting based on the detected rigging and skinning data of the mesh.
+By default, the 3D importer attempts to select the most appropriate setting based on the detected rigging and skinning data of the mesh.

 Validate UGC BodyAfter importing, Studio opens the assets in the Avatar Setup tool, allowing you to quickly begin testing and uploading avatar assets to the Marketplace.